thearrival/project-code/README.md

  Requirements -

 - Python3.
-- jupyter Notebook or run it on VSC.
+- Jupyter Notebook or run it on VSC.
 - Downlaod os, shutil, keras, VGG16, numpy, matplotlib and tensorflow modules.
 - Download NWPU-RESISC45 dataset from google drive.